Texas Holdem Terms

 Blinds

-To ensure action in every single hand, the two players to the dealer’s left have to make forced bets.
-These are known as the blinds.
+To ensure action in every single hand, the two players to the dealer’s left must make forced bets.
+These are known as blinds.

 Bluff